paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-108-nuclear-waste-policy.md

 **(d) Information** The Secretary shall promptly 11 So in original. make available promptly 1 any information in the Secretary’s possession requested by the Panel or its Chairman.

-**(e) Federal Advisory Committee Act** The requirements of the Federal Advisory Committee Act shall not apply to a Review Panel established under this subchapter.
+**(e) Chapter 10 of title 5** The requirements of chapter 10 of title 5 shall not apply to a Review Panel established under this subchapter.

 ### Statutory Notes

-#### References in Text
-The Federal Advisory Committee Act, referred to in subsec. (e), is Pub.
-L. 92–463, Oct.
-6, 1972, 86 Stat.
-770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Codification
 Pub.
 L. 100–202 and Pub.
 L. 100–203 added identical sections.

+#### Amendments
+2022—Subsec. (e).
+Pub.
+L. 117–286 substituted “Chapter 10 of title 5” for “Federal Advisory Committee Act” in heading and “chapter 10 of title 5” for “the Federal Advisory Committee Act” in text.

-<a id="section-10195"></a>
+<a id="section-10196"></a>
-## § 10195.
+## § 10196.
 Termination
 **(a) In general** The Secretary may terminate a benefits agreement under this subchapter if—

 (1) the site under consideration is disqualified for its failure to comply with guidelines and technical requirements established by the Secretary in accordance with this chapter; or